 We´re flying into LA & I am wondering if anyone knows a good place to start looking for a car & what licence restrictions are there along with insurance.

 There are a few problems to consider if you are not american.

 1/ you will be required to obtain a US driver's license as you are staying quite long.
 To make it harder, you will also be required to have a social security number for that, which requires a valid visa (assuming you will be with the tourist waiver, this pretty much making it impossible to get anything).
 It can easily take 6 weeks to obtain all the paperwork.

 2/ you will need to register the car, which isnt cheap (prob around 250$), and will likely require you to have an address in the US for that (if not a social security number as well!).

 3/ failing to obtain a US driver license will mean difficulties to get a car insurance, and if you do find one probably expect to pay a hefty premium at best.

 Ultimately i am not convinced buying a car will be the best option if you are on a tourist visa.
 Unless there are specialised services specific to foreign travellers, i would be surprised if your best option wasnt to rent a car...
-You can always rent a cheap one and get a 4x4 for specific areas... about 6 years ago
+You can always rent a cheap one and get a 4x4 for specific areas... over 8 years ago